SFU-Archives/atom-guidelines-processing-resources/archival-description/restrictions-on-access.md

 ## File and item level
 At the `file` and `item` levels, use the following terms:
-- `Open` = no restrictions in the reading room, can be disseminated online.
-- `Open: reading room only`  = file contains non-sensitive personal information (e.g. addresses older than 5 years) that can be accessed in the reading room, but should not be dissemminated online.
 - `Pending review` = file / item must be reviewed by an archivist for access restrictions prior to release.
+- `Open, no restrictions` = no restrictions in the reading room, can be disseminated online.
+- `Open, reading room`  = analog material that contains non-sensitive personal information (e.g. addresses older than 5 years) that can be accessed in the reading room, but should not be disseminated online.
+- `Open, offline` = same as `Open, reading room` but for digital materials.
-- `Restricted in part` = file contains some restricted documents (typically 3 or less) that have been removed (enclosed), the rest of the file is open.
+- `Open with enclosures` = file contains some restricted documents (typically 3 or less) that have been removed (enclosed), the rest of the file is open.
+- `Open with redactions` = digital materials that have been redacted in the access copy.
-- `Restricted in whole` = file / item can only be accessed via research agreement.
+- `Restricted` = file / item can only be accessed via research agreement.
 - `Closed` = file / item can only be accessed by SFU staff for an SFU business purpose (typically because it contains legal advice).

 Narrative notes on restrictions should be avoided at this level: text will not display attractively in file or item lists in reports and finding aids.